susanev/uw-hcde-creative-computing/lessons/week1/portfolio.md

 1. Click _Create new file_
 1. Name it `index.html`
 1. Add in a portfolio title and an introduction paragraph about yourself
-1. Click "Commit new file" at the bottom of the page
+1. Click _Commit new file_ at the bottom of the page

 ## Viewing your portfolio
 1. Navigate to https://username.github.io/repositoryname/ where you replace _username_ with your github username, and replace _repsoitoryname_ with your repository name